orpiske/cxf-simple-ws-server/README.md

 mvn -P Delivery clean package
 ```

+Note: you will need to have installed the CXF WS Types before doing so.

 To install, just unpack it to your preferred location.
 To run, go to its directory and run:

 ```